Brandcraf06/Adabranium/README.md

          Adamantium tools/sword need an Adamantium Rod as a handle.

-- Vibranium Sets are better than diamonds (and Netherite), mine faster and make lot of damage!
+- Vibranium Sets are better than diamonds (and Netherite), mine faster and make a lot of damage!
 The durability for tools and sword is 2990.
 - Adamantium Sets is the best equipment, mine faster than vibranium and do again more damage!
 The durability for tools and sword is 4280.

 - You can melt Vibranium in a blast furnace to make Vibranium Dust